Larry Gibson Awtt Portrait

 Mountaintop removal uses explosives to slice off the tops of mountains.
 The seams of coal are then extracted and processed, with the waste and toxins dumped into the valleys and streams as “fill.”
 People like Larry Gibson, who never would have been activists until their home places were destroyed, called attention to the tragedy, fighting to end the practice of mountaintop removal.

-Larry Gibson lived on Kayford Mountain in West Virginia all his life.
-The property he owned, a few acres with several small buildings and the family cemetery, was the only green spot in an otherwise desolate landscape.
+Larry Gibson’s family has lived on Kayford Mountain in West Virginia for generations.
+By the 1990s, the property he owned, a few acres with several small buildings and the family cemetery, was the only green spot in an otherwise desolate landscape.
 He refused to sell his property to a company and leave his home, though his land had rich beds of coal beneath it.
 This refusal came at a cost.
-Miners, told that Gibson’s decision not to sell was an attempt to put them out of work, shot at his home (visitors can see the bullet holes), and set fire to another building.
+Believing that Gibson’s decision not to sell was an attempt to put them out of work, miners shot at his home (visitors can see the bullet holes), and set fire to another building.
 Two of his dogs were killed, and he was run off the road in his truck.
-The stress of living in these conditions took a toll on his marriage; still, he wouldn’t give in, saying, “If I stopped fighting for the land maybe we’d have a chance.
+The stress of living in these conditions took a toll on his marriage; still, he wouldn’t give in, saying, “If I stopped fighting for the land, maybe we’d have a chance.
 But this is my heritage.
 How can I walk away from that?”

 And so he stayed.
 For more than two decades, his property was a destination for thousands of journalists and environmental activists who wanted to see first-hand the devastating results of mountaintop removal.
 Seeing the green swath of Gibson´s property set against the vast gray wasteland was something coal companies didn’t want outsiders to witness.
 Gibson also organized the Keeper of the Mountains Foundation, testified before the United Nations, staged protests, and spoke about mountaintop removal throughout the country.
 According to The Washington Post, “[h]e was awkward when he first began to speak in public in the 1980s, but he soon became a powerful voice and was known to environmental advocates throughout the country. . . .
 ‘He’s authentic, he’s real.’”